Also known as: frogstand, crow stand, tuck balance, frog hold, tuck planche prep

 What is Frog Stand?

-The Frog Stand is a medium-level calisthenics balance hold where you lean forward and rest knees on bent elbows while supporting weight on the hands.
-It primarily targets the triceps, shoulders, chest and upper back (latissimus), building wrist strength, balance and pressing control for advanced bodyweight moves.
+The Frog Stand is a medium-level bodyweight balance hold where you lean forward with knees on bent elbows to lift your feet off the ground.
+It primarily targets triceps, shoulders, chest and lats while building core stability, wrist strength, and shoulder endurance for planche progressions.

 How to Do Frog Stand